Google AdSense is one of the easiest ways to make money online even if you are getting started with online businesses or you are already a pro.

 How to make sure your AdSense account is approved

 Some people have seen their application not approved by the AdSense team.
-This rarely happens but to make sure your gets approved:
+This rarely happens but to make sure your account gets approved:

 - Make sure your blog offers valuable content